AndreBaltazar8/aliasman/README.md

 ## Configuration

-Aliasman stores its configuration and aliases in `~/.aliasman_aliases`.
+Aliasman stores its configuration, aliases, and functions in `~/.aliasman_aliases`.
 You can manually edit this file, but it's recommended to use the TUI for management.

 To change the LLM model used for AI-assisted alias creation, use the "Change LLM Model" option in the Settings menu.